 The Sir Jack Lyons Concert Hall (SJLCH) is a hexagonal 350 seat concert hall at the heart of the Department of Music.
 The Lyons Concert Hall is the setting for the YorkConcerts Series, which hosts performances by professional visiting artists alongside concerts by university ensembles, orchestras and choirs.

 The student-run Music Society holds lunchtime concerts in the Hall on Tuesdays and Fridays at 1.15pm.
-The hall is also the rehearsal venue for many of our ensembles including the University of York Symphony Orchestra, Chamber Orchestra, University Choir and Chimera Ensemble, and it serves as a practice space for first-study percussionists and organists.
+The Hall is also the rehearsal venue for many of our ensembles including the University of York Symphony Orchestra, University Chamber Orchestra, University Choir and The Chimera Ensemble, and it serves as a practice space for first-study percussionists and organists.

 The Hall is equipped with a full lighting rig and recording capabilities for concerts and recitals and houses a full-sized organ and two Steinway grand pianos.

-The Rymer Auditorium is located in the mrc.
-The hall is the one of the best listening spaces for reproduced sound in the United Kingdom.
+The Rymer Auditorium is one of the best listening spaces for reproduced sound in the United Kingdom.

-The hall has a unique acoustic and is built on separate foundations from the other areas of the mrc.
-It is constructed to prevent external noise from entering the space, and performs to a PNC specification better than the PNC 15 standard.
+The Auditorium has a unique acoustic and is constructed to prevent external noise from entering the space and performs to a PNC specification better than the PNC 15 standard.
 The room is built to give the best possible frequency response.
-It can be used in conjunction with the other spaces in the mrc for research and recording projects.
-The Rymer also contains suspension systems to mount large numbers of surround sound loudspeakers.
+The Rymer also contains suspension systems to mount large numbers of surround-sound loudspeakers.

 The auditorium has a full-wall HD projection screen and houses a Fazioli grand piano.

 The University of York's Central Hall is a defining feature of the Heslington Campus; it can seat up to 1190 and is located in the middle of campus.
-The Department of Music use it for the largest orchestral and choir concerts, and for some music theatre productions.
+We, as a Department, use it for our largest orchestral and choir concerts, as well as some music theatre productions.